An Túr Gloine: History

-A writer for The Studio, a magazine of fine and applied art, called the recently formed An Túr Gloine "perhaps the most noteworthy example of the newly awakened desire to foster Irish genius," describing it as "at once a craft school, where instruction in every detail connected with the designing and production of stained glass is given to the workers, and a factory from which some beautiful work has already appeared."
+In 1904, a writer for The Studio, a magazine of fine and applied art, called the recently formed An Túr Gloine "perhaps the most noteworthy example of the newly awakened desire to foster Irish genius," describing it as "at once a craft school, where instruction in every detail connected with the designing and production of stained glass is given to the workers, and a factory from which some beautiful work has already appeared."
 The writer also extolled the economic benefits of an Irish glass industry to supply churches.

 The studio is regarded as part of the Arts and Crafts Movement, but was infused also with the contemporary spirit of Irish revivalism and drew on the artistic tradition of Celtic manuscript illumination.
 Ireland became an internationally renowned center of stained-glass art at this time, to a large extent as a result of An Túr Gloine.
-The studio was run by Purser until 1940, and she was succeeded by Catherine O'Brien who ran it until 1944.
+The studio was run by Purser until 1940, who was then succeeded by Catherine O'Brien who ran it until 1944.
 After which time O'Brien bought the studio and leased a large section of it to Patrick Pollen.